AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/privatelink-service.md

    * Closing connection 0
    ```

-1. Verify the service is listening on VM.
+1. Verify that the service is listening on VM.

    ```bash
    netstat -na | grep <port>